NicolaOrritos/progenic/README.md

 // Define an options object
 const options = {
     name: '',         		 // MANDATORY
     main: '',         		 // MANDATORY
     workers: 'auto',  		 // OPTIONAL, defaults to 'auto'
-    devMode: false,   // OPTIONAL, defaults to 'false'
+    devMode: false,   		 // OPTIONAL, defaults to false
-    logsBasePath: ''  // OPTIONAL, defaults to '/var/log'
+    logsBasePath: '', 		 // OPTIONAL, defaults to '/var/log' if devMode === false, otherwise defaults to './'
-};
+    checkPingsEnabled: true, // OPTIONAL, defaults to true
+	disableRichLogger: false // OPTIONAL, defaults to false };

 // Use the method 'run()' to start the service with the given options progenic.run(options);
 ```

-The progenic module starts a given service as a daemon, by spawning a configurable number of children that will act as workers.
+The _progenic_ module starts a given service as a daemon, by spawning a configurable number of children that will act as workers.
 The father process is the one balancing the work among them.
+_Progenic_ leverages the [cluster](https://nodejs.org/api/cluster.html#cluster_cluster) module under the hood.

 ### Main options documentation